The split keyboard finally joins the Ultra series.

 Models bearing the “Ultra” name are positioned as the flagships of the Q series.

-While the original “Q11” required a Type-C “tethering cable” to connect the two halves, this version finally achieves a completely wireless setup through 2.4GHz wireless syncing.
+While the original “Q11” required a Type-C cable (tethering cable) to connect the left and right halves, this version finally achieves 2.4GHz wireless synchronization between the two units.

 Let’s take a look at the features of the Q11 Ultra, which has finally gained its freedom.